DLR-RM/stable-baselines3/docs/guide/export.rst

-Policies hold enough information to do the inference (i.e. predict actions), so it is enough to export these policies (cf :ref:`examples <examples>`) to do inference in an another framework.
+Policies hold enough information to do the inference (i.e. predict actions), so it is enough to export these policies (cf :ref:`examples <examples>`) to do inference in another framework.

 .. warning::
   When using CNN policies, the observation is normalized during pre-preprocessing.